piyushimself/Audit-Reports-Practice/README.md

 **Listed reports will be either from tutorials or exercises.**

 **Theory**
-Type of web3 projects
+-Type of web3 projects
-ERC protocols
+-ERC protocols
-Famous Projects
+-Famous Projects
 **Arsenal**
 languages and frameworks
 Solidity, Rust, Cairo